The PAStart Communication Action Series

 3. You've Gotten Their Attention: Now What?

 Your teen may be vaping for social reasons.
 Find out what he or she thinks they know about vaping.
 Chances are they are unaware of the vast potential for harm.
 The tobacco industry spends millions of dollars marketing these products as fruity water vapor.
 Provide answers to questions and dispel misconceptions.
 Appeal to their good judgment.
-The American Lung Association offers ways that lead to healthy conversation scenarios in this discussion called The Vape Talk*
+The American Lung Association offers ways that lead to healthy conversation scenarios in this discussion.
+Check out their website.

 4. Great Start: Don’t Stop!